Date

 How Does Bespoke Dental Personalize Sedation Plans with Expert Oral Surgeon Input?

-Our process begins with a medical history review, focused oral exam, and a conversation about your anxiety and prior sedation experiences.
+Our process begins with a medical history review, a focused oral exam, and a conversation about your anxiety and prior sedation experiences.
 That information helps us recommend the safest, most comfortable approach for you.
 For higher‑risk or high‑anxiety cases, Dr. Tarik Elmohd, our board‑certified oral surgeon, reviews the plan and typically oversees IV or advanced sedation to ensure precise dosing and monitoring.
 We provide clear pre‑op instructions, coordinate monitoring and escorts when needed, and follow up after surgery to support recovery.
 You can book a consultation online or call the office to discuss options and set up a personalized plan.

 What Should You Expect Before, During, and After Sedation for Wisdom Teeth Removal?

 Knowing the timeline and practical steps for pre‑op, intra‑op monitoring, and post‑op recovery removes uncertainty and helps your day go smoothly.
 Prep usually includes fasting windows and medication guidance specific to the chosen sedation method.
-During the procedure you’ll be monitored for breathing and cardiovascular stability.
+During the procedure, you’ll be monitored for breathing and cardiovascular stability.
 Recovery depends on sedation depth: nitrous oxide clears quickly, while oral, IV, and general anesthesia require several hours of observation and an escort.
 Clear pre‑op planning and readable post‑op instructions make recovery more predictable.

-Before your appointment we’ll give written and verbal instructions about fasting, medication adjustments, and arrival logistics so sedation can be delivered safely.
+Before your appointment, we’ll give written and verbal instructions about fasting, medication adjustments, and arrival logistics so sedation can be delivered safely.
 Bring ID, a current medication list, and arrange a responsible driver if needed; wear comfortable clothing and avoid jewelry and contact lenses.
 Following these steps prevents last‑minute cancellations and supports safe anesthesia care.
 Below is a practical pre‑op checklist and what to expect for recovery.

-- Follow fasting windows recommended by your clinician based on the chosen sedation method.
+• Follow fasting windows recommended by your clinician based on the chosen sedation method.

-- Bring an up‑to‑date medication list and disclose all allergies or past reactions to sedatives.
+• Bring an up‑to‑date medication list and disclose all allergies or past reactions to sedatives.

-- Arrange a responsible escort and transportation if you’ll receive oral, IV, or general anesthesia.
+• Arrange a responsible escort and transportation if you’ll receive oral, IV, or general anesthesia.

 These precautions reduce risk and help our team provide predictable, safe sedation care for your wisdom teeth removal.